Looking back at a synthpop classic…

 Despite Andy’s concerns over the song, ‘Enola Gay’ surprised everyone when it was released in September 1980 and reached no. 8 in the UK charts.
 Although OMD had made an impression on the public with the success of ‘Messages’ in May the same year, something about ‘Enola Gay’ struck a much stronger resonance in the record-buying public.

 OMD returned to film an appearance on classic UK music show Top Of The Pops for ‘Enola Gay’, which probably helped give the song its high chart placing.
 It wasn’t all plain sailing however.
 Some critics questioned the perceived political message – with the Sounds review flippantly describing the lyrics as “naïve”.
-Meanwhile, there’s also a suggestion that children’s TV show Swap Shop had vetoed an appearance of the band on the over a mistaken belief that the song harboured homosexual sympathies due to its title!

 This had little bearing on the domestic success of ‘Enola Gay’, but it was internationally that OMD made their mark with the release.
 The single took the No. 1 spot in France, Italy, Spain and Portugal and sold more than 5 million copies worldwide.
 Even today, the song remains popular in many of these countries.